Roger Hicks explains how to set up your first show using his wealth of experience

 The theme is the hardest part.
 A couple of nice landscapes, some portraits, a few flower studies, a nude, some street shots and a really good macro shot of a dragonfly almost certainly isn’t an exhibition.
 People are surrounded by first-class but disparate pictures every day, in books and magazines, on advertising hoardings and television.
 An exhibition must engage your audience.
 It doesn’t matter how, so long as they’re not bored, and to be honest, almost any reaction is better than none at all.

-Look for themes in your own work.
+Look for themes in your own work when exhibiting your photography.
 What are your best pictures?
 What is their subject matter?
 Have you a distinctive style, or at least the beginnings of one?